Finding Data: Data on Education

 - Cooperative Institutional Research Program (CIRP) Series

 National study of college freshmen in the United States.
 ICPSR has 1967-1985.
-For later years, see the CIRP Freshman Survey.
+Data through 1999 is free but requires registration.
+For later years IRB approval is required and the researcher must pay fees, see the Higher Education Research Initiative site.

 - Current Population Survey, October Supplement

 This is the School Enrollment Supplement of the Current Population Survey, and contains school enrollment information for respondents 3 years old and over.
-The data and program for accessing it are available over the Princeton Network.
 Data has been collected annually since 1968.

 Sample Size: Approximately 56,000 households.